timsj12/Tennis_Match_Predictions/README.md

 Winner column values were copied to player 1 columns.
 Loser column values were copied to player 0 and the match winner values entered is set to 1 as player 1 is now the winner for the other 50% of data indices.
 The tables below show the implementation of this method in a small subset of data.

-** Note Schema and data Not Representative of actual data set schema / data.
+** Note Schema and Data Not Representative of actual data set schema / data.
 For demonstration purposes only.

 | Index | Winner         | Winner_Ace | Winner_DF | Loser              | Loser_Ace | Loser_DF |
 |-------|----------------|------------|-----------|--------------------|-----------|----------|